 Compliance training is a practical, comprehensive way for companies to protect themselves and their employees.
 When investing in training solutions or courses, understanding why you need this training type can increase implementation processes for your organization.
 Some reasons compliance training is essential include:

-Every industry must comply with unique standards and organizations.
+Applying to all industries: Every industry must comply with unique standards and organizations.
 When developing a compliance training program, you can incorporate your sector's regulations for safer operations.
 With this strategy, your employees become more prepared for working in your field and can better grow their careers.

-Many workplace incidents occur because employees are unaware of threats, proper processes and available tools.
+Reducing employee and partner risks: Many workplace incidents occur because employees are unaware of threats, proper processes and available tools.
 Compliance training prevents accidents from happening by increasing awareness and understanding of risks and problems, so employees can better identify and report them.
 While compliance training is an excellent proactive and avoidance strategy, it also includes comprehensive reactive information, like proper responses and tools for handling issues.

-Compliance training allows your company to track and ensure you follow various laws and standards.
+Staying compliant with legal organizations: Compliance training allows your company to track and ensure you follow various laws and standards.
 Training courses visualize what you currently cover and can highlight any gaps.
 The adaptable nature of compliance training ensures each department gets the relevant information they need to follow requirements established by outside organizations, like the government.

-Compliance training outlines what actions and consequences employees are responsible for.
+Establishing responsibility and accountability: Compliance training outlines what actions and consequences employees are responsible for.
 Certain situations will require them to identify and report problems promptly to avoid culpability, while others need them to follow specific protocols to protect themselves and others.
 Training will establish the proper procedures for various scenarios they could encounter at work.
 Alternatively, a lack of compliance training and awareness leaves companies accountable for workplace accidents and dangers.

-Responding to a CAPA is tedious and time-consuming to identify the root cause and planning to either correct or prevent future occurrences.
+Corrective and Preventative Action (CAPA): Responding to a CAPA is tedious and time-consuming to identify the root cause and planning to either correct or prevent future occurrences.
 Compliance training can both prevent CAPAs or if they occur, provide tools for continuous improvement processes with the systematic investigation of deviations, complaints, and non-compliance events.